wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 Once we hit the `Save webhooks` button, we're now complete with our setup and we can start to code!

+All subsequent code will go in our `index.js` file.

 ## Setting up an Express Server

 ### Build a Boilerplate Server With Dependencies

-First, let's set up a boilerplate Express server that will import our required libraries and simply run on port 3000:
+First, let's set up a boilerplate Express server in our `index.js` file that will import our required libraries and simply run on port 3000:

 ```javascript
 // access our environment variables